robosoft-ai/sm_nav2_test_1/README.md

 [https://nvidia-isaac-ros.github.io/robots/nova_carter/getting_started.html#nova-carter-dev-setup](https://nvidia-isaac-ros.github.io/robots/nova_carter/getting_started.html#nova-carter-dev-setup)

 ## Simulation Environment
 For simulation, we'll be using IsaacSim 4.0.
 Under the IsaacAssets tab go to SAMPLES/NVBLOX/nvblox_sample_scene.

 Once inside, you'll need to fing the NOVA_Carter_ROS_nvblox_setup Folder.
 For caster_wheel_left and caster_wheel_right, set the Max Angular Velocity to 500.
 Then set the Mass to 10.0 for each one.

+Then find the wheel_left, wheel_right and change the Max Angular Velocity to 500.

 Then, find the chassis_link Mass and change it to 30.0 Find wheel_material and set Dynamic Friction to 2.0, and Static Friction to 2.0.

 Deactivate the Dynamics Xform.

 ## Let's Get Started
 We begin by cloning isaac_ros_common and nova_carter repos to the src folder of our local workspace.
 My local workspace is ~/workspace/humble_ws